Everything You Need to Know About the 69 Sex Position

 3. Get handsy.

-If your partner has a vagina and enjoys penetration, you might try fingering them as your lick.
+For a fun 69 sex position variation, you might try fingering them as you lick your partner if they have a vagina and enjoy penetration.
 Her suggestion?
-Try stimulating their G-spot—the spongy, textured patch along the front vaginal wall— with a come hither motion as you work them with your mouth.
+Try stimulating their G-spot — the spongy, textured patch along the front vaginal wall— with a come hither motion as you work them with your mouth.
 (Related: An Insider's Guide To Sleeping With Another Woman or Vulva-Owner For The First Time).